 The technical parameters of RLS radar systems operating in the frequency range 231.5-450 GHz or parts thereof are presented in Table 1.

+[Editor’s Note: The RLS radar characteristics should be typical/representative and need to be confirmed.
+Some additional questions appear in the comments.]

 TABLE 1